-Difference between APR and CoAF Performance Engineering Misstate Inadequate Managemen To develop

-BSD Listings submitted 03 Managemen Services ment in review t should review

-t financial procedures ensure that mechanisms

-statemen applied on annual that will ensure

-ts the performance all reports are

-performance report signed for by

-information provided for Managers

-in verifying audit is responsible and

-the accuracy accurate and the Senior

-of complete Manager to

-performance and is ensuring N/A

-reported in supported accurate

-the APR and capturing and

-evidenced reviewing of

-by accurate performance

-and valid information to

-information align with POE

-as required and actual

-by section performance.

-121 of the

-MFMA

-Differences between CoAF Performance Engineering Misstate Managemen Department to Reported Information Amount and the Capitalised Amount 05 Managemen t Services ment in financial statemen ts t did not adequately review the reported information as to ensure all expenditure incurred is reported on Managemen t should ensure that annual performance report provided for audit is accurate and complete and is supported and evidenced by accurate and valid information keep project files that will be reconciled with the Asset Register before submission for Auditing Managers to review project files on a quarterly basis and provide proof of review The Annual performance report to include a sign- off by asset management for expenditure recorded N/A
+N o Issues identified CoAF No Component / Classification Department within the Municipality Impact of the finding Root cause AG recommendati on Remedial Actions/Corrective Measures.
+Consequen ce Manageme nt Progress Difference between APR and BSD Listings submitted CoAF 03 Performance Management Engineering Services Misstateme nt in financial statements Inadequate review procedures applied on the performance information in verifying the accuracy of performance reported in the APR Management should ensure that annual performance report provided for audit is accurate and complete and is supported and evidenced by accurate and valid information as required by section 121 of the MFMA To develop review mechanisms that will ensure all reports are signed for by Managers responsible and the Senior Manager to ensuring accurate capturing and reviewing of performance information to align with POE and actual performance.
+N/A Differences between Reported Information Amount and the Capitalised Amount CoAF 05 Performance Management Engineering Services Misstateme nt in financial statements Management did not adequately review the reported information as to ensure all expenditure incurred is reported on Management should ensure that annual performance report provided for audit is accurate and complete and is supported and evidenced by accurate and valid information Department to keep project files that will be reconciled with the Asset Register before submission for Auditing Managers to review project files on a quarterly basis and provide proof of review The Annual performance report to include a sign-off by asset management for expenditure recorded N/A